stevenferrer/nero/README.md

 ## Contributing

-Any suggestions and ideas are very much welcome!
-Feel free to [open an issue](https://github.com/sf9v/nero/issues) or by [making a pull request](https://github.com/sf9v/nero/pulls).
+Any suggestions and ideas are very much welcome, feel free to [open an issue](https://github.com/sf9v/nero/issues) or [make a pull request](https://github.com/sf9v/nero/pulls)!

 ## License